JesseZhuang/SystemDesign/DDIA/ch05.replication/notes.md

 Note that conflict resolution usually applies at the level of an individual row or document, not for an entire transaction.
 Thus, if you have a transaction that atomically makes several different writes (see Chapter 7), each write is still considered separately for the purposes of conflict resolution.

-Automatic Conflict Resolution
+**Automatic Conflict Resolution**

 Conflict resolution rules can quickly become complicated, and custom code can be error-prone.
 Amazon is a frequently cited example of surprising effects due to a conflict resolution handler: for some time, the conflict resolution logic on the shopping cart would preserve items added to the cart, but not items removed from the cart.
 Thus, customers would sometimes see items reappearing in their carts even though they had previously been removed.

 There has been some interesting research into automatically resolving conflicts caused by concurrent data modifications. **A few lines of research** are worth mentioning:

-1. Conflict-free replicated datatypes (CRDTs) are a family of data structures for sets, maps, ordered lists, counters, etc. that can be concurrently edited by multiple users, and which automatically resolve conflicts in sensible ways.
-Some CRDTs have been implemented in Riak 2.0.
+1. Conflict-free replicated datatypes (**CRDTs**) are a family of data structures for sets, maps, ordered lists, counters, etc. that can be concurrently edited by multiple users, and which automatically resolve conflicts in sensible ways.
+Some CRDTs have been implemented in **Riak 2.0**.
-1. Mergeable persistent data structures track history explicitly, similarly to the Git version control system, and use a three-way merge function (whereas CRDTs use two-way merges).
+1. Mergeable persistent data structures track history explicitly, similarly to the Git version control system, and use a **three-way merge** function (whereas CRDTs use two-way merges).
-1. Operational transformation is the conflict resolution algorithm behind collaborative editing applications such as Etherpad and Google Docs.
+1. **Operational transformation** is the conflict resolution algorithm behind collaborative editing applications such as Etherpad and Google Docs.
 It was designed particularly for concurrent editing of an ordered list of items, such as the list of characters that constitute a text document.

 Implementations of these algorithms in databases are still young, but it’s likely that they will be integrated into more replicated data systems in the future.
 Automatic conflict resolution could make multi-leader data synchronization much simpler for applications to deal with.